chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 Examples:

 - Neither user1, nor any team that user1 belongs to, are included in any policy with the action `iam:users:list`.
-  Net effect: user1 is denied, and will not be able to view the list of users.
+  Net effect: user1 is denied access to view the list of users.
   (This illustrates the global default DENY condition.)
 - Bob is a member of team alpha and team omega.
   Team alpha has a broad range of permissions while team omega is very restricted in what its members may access.
-  The "major teams" policy has a statement that allows team alpha to access the resource `compliance:reporting:nodes` while it has another statement that denies team omega access to the that very same resource.
+  The "major teams" policy has a statement that allows team alpha to access the resource `compliance:reporting:nodes` while it has another statement that denies team omega access to that very same resource.
   Net effect: Bob is denied access because there is at least one statement denying access.
 - Mary is a member of the default viewers team, which allows read access to everything because of the default Viewers policy.
   Mary is also a member of the deployment team, which has permission to upload and download profiles.
-  Net effect: Mary is granted read access to everything and Mary can also upload/download profiles, because neither of those policies explicitly denies something allowed by the other.
+  Net effect: Mary is granted read access to everything and Mary can also upload/download profiles, because here access is determined by taking the union of the policies of which she is a member.

 #### Properties of a Policy